Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 The drug is contraindicated for use during pregnancy and lactation (breastfeeding).

-Reduces the effectiveness of bactericidal, antibiotics acting only on fissile microorganisms (including penicillins and cephalosporins).
+Reduces the effectiveness of bactericidal and antibiotics that act only on dividing microorganisms (including penicillins and cephalosporins).

-Ascorbic acid, methenamine increase the risk of crystalluria.
+Ascorbic acid and methenamine increase the risk of developing crystalluria.

 Antacids reduce intestinal absorption.

-Myelotoxic drugs increase the manifestations of the drug's hematotoxicity.
+Myelotoxic drugs increase the manifestations of hematotoxicity of the drug.

 Special instructions and precautions:

-Adequate fluid intake should be ensured during treatment due to the risk of crystalluria.
+During treatment, adequate fluid intake should be ensured due to the risk of developing crystalluria.

-Does not affect driving vehicles and engaging in potentially hazardous activities that require increased concentration of attention and speed of psychomotor reactions.
+Does not affect driving or occupation potentially dangerous species activities requiring increased concentration attention and speed of psychomotor reactions.

 Storage conditions:

-Store in a dry, dark place at a temperature not exceeding 25 ° C. Keep out of the reach of children.
+Store in a dry place, protected from light, at a temperature not exceeding 25°C. Keep out of the reach of children.

 Trade name: